 The second and more important feature is the Velocity Slot at the front of the sole.
 Now this is not TaylorMade inspired as Adams were the first company to put a slot in their woods with the Adams Speedline F11 fairway wood.
 Now with the Speedline Super S driver they are the first manufacturer to put a slot in a driver.
 So why has this not been done before?

 The Velocity Slot was introduced because it increased ball speed from the face of smaller headed clubs.
 With drivers already at the legal maximum for ball speed no-one needed more ball speed from the centre of the club.
 However the race is now on to create a larger 'high ball speed' zone on drivers and this is why the slot has been introduced on the Speedline Super S driver.
-It is there to increase ball speed on off centre hits and is deeper in the heel and toe and shallower in the center to increase ball speed from those less than perfect strikes.
+It is there to increase ball speed on off centre hits and is deeper in the heel and toe and shallower in the centre to increase ball speed from those less than perfect strikes.

 When we tried the Super S driver out it was clear that the slot made it very forgiving as well as sounding great.
 Impacts felt wonderful, with a lovely solid feel that you wil really enjoy.
 The flight was maybe a little higher than most but the trajectory was such that it was still going forward.
 A lot of this could be due to the shaft which is a little lighter than most.